databobek/RimworldBeyondOurReach/About/readme.md

 * Requires a lot of AotC's resources to be built
 * Needs 20000W, not 2000W
     * Change also reflected if you use the Re-Powered mod
-* Locked behind Advanced Starsteel Production with its custom research project.
+* Locked behind Advanced sunsteel Production with its custom research project.

 ### EGI Holograms and Projectors (TBD)
 Beautiful addition for the high-tech colonies, the projectors are integrated: